Tslater01/SolvingPokemonPlatinum/README.md

     - turn('d')
     - for _ in range(18):
        - press_key('d')  # one tile away from rival fight

+# Currently Working On
+- Presently, I'm focused on the section of the game that occurs between gym_2 and gym_3.
+- This phase is expected to be the most time-consuming since it involves Pokemon Day Care Center.
+- The Pokemon Day Care Center allows us to continually level up our Pokemon throughout the rest of the game in exchange for steps walked and the ingame currency.
+- Our current programming task involves leveling up Monfername (the evolution of Chimchar) to reach Level 100 Infernape.
+- In addition to our starter Infernape, which we'll level up to Level 100 using this method, we also receive a Togepi from Cynthia.
+We'll be applying the same leveling process to Togepi.
+- Once we've programmatically leveled up these two Pokemon to their maximum level, gym_3 and beyond will be smoother.

 # Notes
 - gym_1 finished on 9/25/23
 - gym_2 finished on 9/29/23